Concept Mastery Routine (SP)

 We decided to instruct two Math 6 teachers who are in our department in this routine.
 They were excited about it.
 One teacher was a collaborative teacher last year with me, and may be again next year.
 The other teacher has never had a collaborative class, but will most likely in the future.
 Also, I explained that specialized instruction is good for all kids.

-jtabor About 7 years ago
+jtabor Over 7 years ago

 Partnered with co-teachers at Page Middle School in Gloucester County.